 D – Do things together

 Make time together.
 “History together is built one event at a time.”
 In order to grow together you must spend time together.
 If your schedules are taking you in different directions with little time to experience life together, then stop!
 Shift togetherness to a new priority.
 Run errands together, go for lunch, plan a date night.
-It can be simple but be intentional about stopping the drift before it happens.
+It can be a simple plan, but be intentional about stopping the drift before it happens.

 R – Romance one another

 Choose to be in love.
 Remember that this is the person you chose to spend the rest of your life with.
 Choose to love this person deeply.
 Choose to be in love.
 Just as you can choose to focus on the negative you can also choose to focus on the positive.
-Let loving-kindness be a daily goal.
+Let lovingkindness be a daily goal.
 It’s your choice.

 Make love-making a priority.
 The sexual bond is much more than just a physical connection.
 It is a bonding of two souls.
 It’s glue in a good marriage.
 It is meant to be fun, fulfilling, and frequent.
 If this is an area of tension in your marriage, then get some help.
 Past sexual experiences, including those of abuse or promiscuity will bring their own baggage into your marriage.
 Keep porn out!
 Plan intimate times.